xwmx/nb/README.md

 #### Example: Highlight Color

-`notes` has a minimal text interface and uses color (yellow, by default) to highlight certain elements like ids, the current notebook name, and the shell prompt.
+`notes` has a minimal text interface and uses color (blue, by default) to highlight certain elements like ids, the current notebook name, and the shell prompt.